Kilbau/LEO_Tools/README.md

 Recreating the L-Systems SOP using vex and python to allow additional functions and making the overall workflow easier and more art-directable.

 This includes the LEO_L-System SOP and some vex functions.
-Those funcionts are found inside the vex folder.
+Those functions are found inside the vex folder.

 ## HDA Naming Reference: